IBM/db2developerextension-about/docs/troubleshooting/db2-instance-creation-errors.md

 **Solution**:
 1. Verify that WSL 2 is installed and set as the default version.
-2. Ensure that Docker Desktop for Windows has WSL integration enabled.
+2. Ensure that Docker Desktop for Windows has enabled WSL integration.
-3. Check that your WSL distribution has sufficient resources allocated.
+3. Check that your WSL distribution has allocated sufficient resources.
 4. Restart Docker Desktop and try again.

 ### Port errors